stevebelton/stevebelton.github.io/index.md

 ```
 Once the cluster is created, we can see our single node.
 ### Create Kubernetes Secret
 First we need to get the primary password for our Azure Container Registry.
-We can do this via the Portal by navifating to the Access Keys section of ACR or we can do it with the Azure CLI.
+We can do this via the Portal by navigating to the Access Keys section of ACR or we can do it with the Azure CLI.

 ### Get ACR password
 Either using the Azure CLI: